19.30

 19.30 (stylized as i9.30) is the main Polish television news program produced by Telewizja Polska (TVP) and broadcast on TVP1, TVP Polonia, TVP Info (from 29 December 2023) and TVP Wilno.
 The main edition is transmitted daily at 7:30 p.m.
-It premiered on December 21, 2023 and succeeded Wiadomości, which was canceled following the management changes at TVP days before.
+It premiered on 21 December 2023, and succeeded Wiadomości, which was canceled following the management changes at TVP days before.

-History of creation
+History

+Background

-On December 19, 2023, the Sejm adopted a resolution on the restoration of legal order and the impartiality and reliability of public media.
+On 19 December 2023, the Sejm adopted a resolution on the restoration of legal order and the impartiality and reliability of public media.
 There were 244 MPs in favor of the resolution, 84 MPs against it, and 16 MPs abstained from voting.
 On the same day, the Minister of Culture and National Heritage, Bartłomiej Sienkiewicz, appointed new supervisory boards of Telewizja Polska, Polskie Radio and the Polish Press Agency.
-On December 20, 2023, after 11:18, the TVP Info channel stopped broadcasting, and the TVP2 channel signal was broadcast on TVP3 regional channels.
+On 20 December 2023, after 11:18, the TVP Info channel stopped broadcasting, and the TVP2 channel signal was broadcast on TVP3 regional channels.
 TVP Info employees initially tried to broadcast live on TVP's Facebook and YouTube channels, but those were turned off.

-On December 20, at 7:30 p.m., instead of the next edition of Wiadomości, TVP1 broadcast a statement from Marek Czyż:
+On 20 December, at 7:30 pm, instead of the next edition of Wiadomości, TVP1 broadcast a statement from Marek Czyż:

 Hello everyone.
 As you have certainly noticed, there have been some changes, so you have the right to expect explanations.
 So allow me to explain.
 No Polish citizen who finances the operation of public television has any obligation to listen to anyone's propaganda.
 Every Polish citizen who finances public media has the right to demand reliable, professional and honest information.
 That's why I'm offering you what I think is a fair deal.
 From tomorrow, Wiadomości will present you with a photograph of the world and of the day, with everything that it brings.
 A photograph, not a painting, because they are not the same.
 The painting in these studios has been painted for eight years, using only carefully selected colors.
 And I assure you that this is coming to an end.
 Instead of propaganda soup, we would like to offer you clean water.
 Not because it is noble, but because it does not have any intrusive flavors.
 And I promise you that it starts now.
-There will be no Wiadomości today, but tomorrow we will provide you with a news program from Telewizja Polska, as always at 7:30 p.m.
+There will be no Wiadomości today, but tomorrow we will provide you with a news program from Telewizja Polska, as always at 7:30 pm.
 My name is Marek Czyż, and I cordially invite you.